 To complete the AQ, go to www.mtsac.edu/aq.
 It is recommended that you have a copy of your high school transcripts with you when you are completing the Assessment Questionnaire (AQ).
 Follow the questionnaire directions carefully as it can be completed only once.
 After completing the questionnaire, you will be given your course placement recommendations.

 - If you feel that the course placements you receive do not reflect your current abilities in the subject matter, you may make an appointment with a counselor.

 - If you have questions about your placement results, you may talk to a counselor.

 - You can always take a course at a lower level than the course you are placed.

 - If there was an error in the questionnaire you submitted, please see a counselor.

+Students who complete the AQ and have not completed three years of high school English in the U.S. may be referred to meet with an American Language (AMLA) faculty member to determine course placement.
 Please note that there is no reading test for students who are non-native speakers of English.
 Reading course advice will be based on writing course placement.

 Chemistry Placement Test

 The College utilizes the California Chemistry Diagnostic Test to determine student readiness for CHEM 50.
 Students who pass the chemistry placement test will not be required to take a chemistry course prior to enrolling in CHEM 50.